Singing lessons near me in Madison, WI

 Show more

-Sophie taught 22 days ago
+Sophie taught about 2 months ago

 The student and tutor worked on vocal techniques, focusing on breath control, stamina, and note sustainment for an upcoming exam.
 They practiced exercises to manage air expulsion and transitions between vocal registers, and discussed strategies for maintaining performance even when facing vocal challenges.